-If there is no other option, you may need to discharge your pool water into a waterway or a storm water system.
+If there's no other option, you may need to discharge your pool water into a waterway or a storm water system.

-- waiting at least 2 weeks since you last added chemicals
+- wait at least 2 weeks since you last added chemicals

-- adding a de-chlorinator to help remove chlorine
+- add a de-chlorinator to help remove chlorine

-- having the water tested by a professional to make sure the chlorine concentration is less than 0.5ppm and the copper level is less than 0.2ppm
+- have the water tested by a professional to make sure the chlorine concentration is less than 0.5ppm and the copper level is less than 0.2ppm

-- making sure the pool water is at air temperature before discharging it
+- make sure the pool water is at air temperature before discharging it

-- emptying the water slowly so it can be absorbed more easily into the waterway or storm water system
+- empty the water slowly so it can be absorbed more easily into the waterway or storm water system

-- ensuring the discharge doesn’t cause erosion or scouring, for example to river banks
+- ensure the discharge doesn’t cause erosion or scouring, for example to river banks

-- not emptying the pool when it’s raining as it could cause flooding.
+- don't empty the pool when it’s raining as it could cause flooding.

 Heating a swimming pool can use around 50% of your energy use.